sebastiaanverborg/docs/source/arag.rst

 ARAG AS24 PUSH API
 ======================================

-This API is used for polocy creation for ARAG
+This API is used for policy creation for ARAG

 Getting started
 ---------------